Mamia V Gurieli: 1820 rebellion

 In March 1820, Mamia Gurieli's relations with the Russian Empire was put to a test; an uprising in Imereti against the Russian hegemony found its echo in Guria and involved Mamia's Imeretian brother-in-law Ivane Abashidze and his uncle and former caretaker Kaikhosro Gurieli as principal leaders.
 As the Russian troops poured into the principality, Mamia maintained loyalty to the empire and tried, with mixed success, to dissuade his nobles from joining the rebellion, but he avoided being directly involved in counter-insurgency operations and tried to bring the estates confiscated by the Russian military from the rebel nobles under his control.
 The Russian viceroy of the Caucasus, General Aleksey Yermolov, refused the Gurian ruler's request in this regard because what the rebellious nobles had done, Yermolov claimed, had tarnished Mamia's honor.
 Yet, the viceroy was appreciative of Mamia's loyalty to which he attributed the Russian success in containing the rebellion.
 In September 1820, Gurieli met the Russian commander in Guria, General Velyaminov, at a military camp at Chakhatauri and was assured of the imperial government’s benevolence towards him.

 Soon after the 1820 events, Mamia succumbed to depression and died at Ozurgeti on 21 November 1826, leaving behind his two-year-old son David as his successor.

 Family

 Mamia Gurieli married, c.
 1814, the Imeretian princess Sophia Tsulukidze (died 7 September 1829), who assumed regency of Mamia's heir David on her husband's death in 1826.
 She defected the Russian Empire during the Ottoman war of 1828–1829, bringing about the loss of Guria's self-rule and direct Russian annexation on 7 September 1829.
 The couple had five children, four daughters and a son.
-After Sophia's death in exile, Mamia's children were amnestied and resettled by the Russian government to St. Petersburg.
+After Sophia's death in exile, Mamia's children were amnestied and resettled by the Russian government to Saint Petersburg.
 On 20 January 1843, the surviving two daughters, Ekaterina and Terezia, were granted the style of Serene Highness.